mbolam/DigMitCS_openrefine/4-demo.md

 - occupation
 - viaf id

+# Navigating OpenRefine

-- Create project
+- Creating a project
   - check character encoding, options
   - Refine never over writes your original data, it creates a copy!
   - information is *not* sent over internet

+- Manipulating columns
+  - renaming and removing columns
+  - changing column order
+  - collapsing columns

+- Exporting a project or a data set
+  - OpenRefine project
+  - many formats!
+  - templating
+  - export is always a new copy of data, never alters original!

-- Column basics
+- Automating tasks
+  - Undo/Redo copy `Extract` to txt file (use text editor, not Word)
+  - create new project with original file
+  - Undo/Redo paste saved extract into `Apply`

+# Exploring and Cleaning Data

+- Cleaning the simple stuff
+  - Get rid of white space

+# Enhancing with Data from Other Sources

     - text filter
     - faceting
     - edit cells / facets